Singtel SDS holders to get direct ownership

 For those who decide to hold on to their shares, Singtel will transfer their SDS from the CPF Board to the CDP accounts of affected shareholders, subject to Parliament’s approval of the CPF (Amendment) Bill in May.

 Singtel and CPF said the transfer is planned to take place on Nov 21.
-After the transfer, shareholders will be able to sell their shares through their stockbrokers.
+After the transfer, shareholders will be able to hold their Singtel ordinary shares and SDS within the same CDP account.

 A designated CDP account will be opened for SDS holders who do not already have one.